Ancient Egypt

 Introduction

-As most textbooks about ancient Egypt will tell you, lotus and papyrus were the heraldic plants of Upper and Lower Egypt, respectively.
+As most textbooks about ancient Egypt will tell you, lotus and papyrus were the heraldic, or emblem plants of Upper and Lower Egypt, respectively.
 In symbolic pictorial groups, a lotus stood for Upper Egypt, while Lower Egypt was represented by a papyrus plant.

 Then by examining the concept of the Two Lands: Upper and Lower Egypt.
 What are the roots for this notion of two parts that together made one nation?
 What other symbols pertain to it, and how do these symbols relate to Egypt’s earliest history?

 And lastly by studying the use of the heraldic plants.
 In what contexts, and in what formats, does this use occur?
-What are the names of these plants in hieroglyphs, and what do these names mean?
-Are there any developments to be observed over time?
-And finally: can we actually identify the species?…
+Are there perhaps any developments to be observed over time?
+And finally: can we actually untie the knot around the lotus on the one hand, and the heraldic plant of Upper Egypt on the other hand?

 Table of contents